-At Lyft, I work on buidling tools for data science, including simulation.
-I've also worked on many interesting optimization, forecasting, and machine learning problems.
-The data science team is hiring in SF and Seattle - get in touch if you are interested:
+At Lyft, I worked on buidling tools for scientists, including simulation.
+I also worked on many interesting optimization, forecasting, and machine learning problems.

 For my PhD research I wrote software to schedule electrical power systems with uncertain wind energy.
 I focused on improving algorithms to create wind power scenarios from forecasts and historical data.
 I evaluated these algorithms based on stochastic unit commitment simulations of the Texas power system.
 Each simulation was a series of large stochastic optimization problems, which I ran on the UW's high-performance computer cluster.
 Along the way I created a Python package for power systems optimization called Minpower.